CQCL/tket/pytket/docs/index.md

 [numerous providers](extensions.md), allowing the tket tools to be used in conjunction with projects on their platforms.

-`pytket` is available for Python 3.10, 3.11, 3.12 and 3.13, on Linux, MacOS
+`pytket` is available for Python 3.10+, on Linux, MacOS and Windows.
-and Windows.
 To install, run

 ```
 pip install pytket